damir-manapov/hands-on-multitenant-by-kind/README.md

 ## Prerequisites

-Before setting up the project, ensure you have the following tools installed on your system. **Do not install these tools in the project root directory** - install them system-wide or in appropriate system directories.
+Before setting up the project, ensure you have the following tools installed on your system.

 ### Required Tools